-How to set up and activate iMessage for iPhone and iPad
+Get those coveted blue bubbles — set up iMessage on your iPhone

 - Tap Messages.

-Tap the Send Read Receipts On/Off switch.
-The switch will be green when it's been turned on.
+Tap the On/Off switch beside Send Read Receipts.
+The switch will be green when it's turned on.

+Follow the same steps to turn Read Receipts off at any time if you no longer want to let people know you've read their messages.

 How to turn message previews on or off in iMessage for iPhone and iPad